dask/dask/docs/source/setup/cloud.rst

 Historical Libraries
 --------------------

-Dask previously maintained libraries for deploying Dask on Amazon's EC2.
+Dask previously maintained libraries for deploying Dask on Amazon's EC2 and Google GKE.
-Due to sporadic interest, and churn both within the Dask library and EC2 itself, these were not well maintained.
+Due to sporadic interest,
+and churn both within the Dask library and EC2 itself, these were not well maintained.
 They have since been deprecated in favor of the :doc:`Kubernetes and Helm <kubernetes-helm>` solution.